-- Amounts that do not depict historical or future "financial performance", "financial position" or "cash flow", which relate to elements of the primary financial statements as defined in the Instrument, such as share price, market capitalization, or credit rating. - Financial information that does not have the effect of providing a financial measure that is different from a financial measure presented in the primary financial statements, such as the addition or subtraction of an identical line item, subtotal or total originating from multiple periods of primary financial statements.
-For example, rolling 12-month results or fourth quarter revenue calculated by subtracting year-to-date third quarter revenue from the annual revenue presented in primary financial statements.
+- Amounts that do not depict historical or future "financial performance", "financial position" or "cash flow", which relate to elements of the primary financial statements as defined in the Instrument, such as share price, market capitalization, or credit rating; - Financial information that does not have the effect of providing a financial measure that is different from a financial measure presented in the primary financial statements, such as the addition or subtraction of an identical line item, or a subtotal or total originating from multiple periods of primary financial statements.
+For example, rolling 12-month results or fourth quarter revenue calculated by subtracting year-to-date third quarter revenue from the annual revenue presented in primary financial statements; or - A financial measure which does not exclude an amount that is included in, or include an amount that is excluded from, the composition of the most directly comparable financial measure presented in the primary financial statements of the entity.
+For example, assets under management representing the total market value of invested assets managed by the issuer which are beneficially owned by clients and not reported in the primary financial statements of the issuer.